Dario Pegoretti: Career

 He apprenticed with master Italian framebuilder Luigino Milani, who was also his father-in-law.

 Pegoretti designed and built frames that were ridden by professional cyclists Miguel Indurain, Marco Pantani, Stephen Roche, Claudio Chiappucci, Mario Cipollini, and Andrea Tafi among others.
-He started out as a contract builder, making frames that were then branded by other manufacturers, including some Pinarello models, until the American distributor Giorgio Andretta/GITA convinced him to build under his own name.
+He started out as a contract builder, making frames that were then branded by other manufacturers, including some Pinarello models, until the American distributor Giorgio Andretta of GITA convinced him to build under his own name.
 Floyd Landis owns and rides a Love #3.
 He supplied comedian Robin Williams with bikes that the actor regularly used and particularly admired; and Williams also gave them as gifts.

 Pegoretti also created custom paint and graphics designs for customers.
 The 'ciavate' paint scheme is entirely hand-painted by Dario and originally drew inspiration from Jean-Michel Basquiat.
 His work was highly creative, inventive, and very influenced by his deep love of music.
 His frame model names and graphic often included references to and/or quotations of his favorite musical and prose pieces.

 In addition to running his framebuilding studio, Mr. Pegoretti was also a respected teacher, and lectured and taught seminars at various design schools.